ibm-cloud-docs/openwhisk/mobile_push_actions.md

 - `gcmLightsLedOffMs`: The number of milliseconds for the LED to be off while it's flashing.
 The hardware does its best approximation.
 - `apnsBadge`: The number to display as the badge of the application icon.
 - `apnsCategory`: The category identifier to be used for the interactive push notifications.
-- `apnsIosActionKey`: The title for the Action key.
+- `apnsIosActionKey`: The title for the action key.
 - `apnsPayload`: Custom JSON payload that is sent as part of the notification message.
 - `apnsType`: ['DEFAULT', 'MIXED', 'SILENT'].
 - `apnsSound`: The name of the sound file in the application bundle.
 The sound of this file is played as an alert.